No-go theorem of anisotropic inflation via Schwinger mechanism: Backreaction to the dilatonic factor and electric field

-As seen in FIG. \ref{e01} and FIG. \ref{e001}, the decay of the dilatonic factor $f$ eventually becomes faster than $a^{-2}$ due to the backreaction.
+We show the numerical solutions of (\ref{EQ3'}) with (\ref{j8}) and (\ref{EQ2''''}) in Figs. \ref{e01} and \ref{e001}.
+As seen in these figures, the decay of the dilatonic factor $f$ eventually becomes faster than $a^{-2}$ due to the backreaction.
 From (\ref{EQ2''''}), we can identify the eventual behavior as $f\propto a^{-2c}$.
 Furthermore, these figures show that the electric field $E$ shows a damped oscillation, whose amplitude decays to zero even though $m^2/(eE_0)=1$.
 This is a specific feature of the Schwinger mechanism in the inflation model (\ref{Model1})--(\ref{Model2}).

 From the general expression of the induced current (\ref{j8}), we can see that the suppression factor of the Schwinger mechanism is given by